DOUGLAS PYLE

 Picture

-Evaluation of visualization approaches with healthcare providers
+Evaluation of visualization approaches

 Picture

-Icon design challenge: how to represent AI without text
+Icon design challenge: representing AI without text

 Picture

-Outcomes: Publish, Product Launch, & Awards
+Outcomes: Partnership, Launch, & Awards

 Picture